What we do for our clients

 A nurse was accused of neglect of an elderly aunt and charged in Superior Court.
-After years of reviewing thousands of pages of medical records, Attorney Tassel found the evidence that all of the conditions the woman suffered from were present when she was taken into his client's care.
-After a trial she was found not guilty and obtained her nursing license back.
+After years of reviewing thousands of pages of medical records, Attorney Tassel found evidence that all of the conditions the woman suffered from were present when she was taken into his client's care.
+After a trial, she was found not guilty and obtained her nursing license back.

 A young man was accused of hosting a party where alcohol was served and the gathering went out of control.
 Attorney Tassel was able to show through records that the client was not in Massachusetts at the time despite police believing they interviewed him at the scene.
 No charges were issued against him.

 A client was accused of trying to murder his own daughter after discovering her forbidden relationship with a young man.
 He was held in jail as a danger awaiting trial.
-At trial, Attorney Tassel revealed that her version of events were scientifically impossible and showed uncovered emails that proved the girl had lied to investigators.
+At trial, Attorney Tassel revealed that her version of events was scientifically impossible and showed uncovered emails that proved the girl had lied to investigators.
 He was found not guilty of all offenses.

 A man was accused of fighting the police officers that responded to his argument with his girlfriend.
-At trial Attorney Tassel presented evidence that the accusations were fabricated to cover up an excessive use of force on the man that resulted in extensive injury to his face and body.
+At trial Attorney Tassel presented evidence that the accusations were fabricated to cover up excessive use of force on the man that resulted in extensive injury to his face and body.
 He was found not guilty of all charges.

 A client was accused of trafficking heroin in Federal Court.
-After a detailed investigation in to the evidence (which included a confession), Attorney Tassel showed that the evidence presented by the Government was not as convincing as the prosecution suggested and argued that the informants were using the client as a "fall guy" to protect their organization.
+After a detailed investigation into the evidence (which included a confession), Attorney Tassel showed that the evidence presented by the Government was not as convincing as the prosecution suggested and argued that the informants were using the client as a "fall guy" to protect their organization.
 His client was found not guilty.

 A man was held in jail following allegations that he shot a man outside a night club.
-At trial Attorney Tassel attacked the lack of scientific evidence connecting him to the crime, and the failure of the police to preserve important evidence at the scene such as video surveillance and DNA.
+At trial, Attorney Tassel attacked the lack of scientific evidence connecting him to the crime, and the failure of the police to preserve important evidence at the scene such as video surveillance and DNA.
 He was found not guilty of all

-A man was accused of striking a roommate in the head with a cast iron frying pan.
+A man was accused of striking a roommate in the head with a cast-iron frying pan.
 At the time the client was suffering from serious mental health problems.
 Attorney Tassel was able to win at trial on the grounds that the man lacked criminal responsibility for his actions.
 The Commonwealth's motion to civilly commit the client was denied due to the successful treatment he was receiving.